-Police allege Brown was walking with a companion, Dorian Johnson, and had stolen some cigarillos from a liquor store.
+According to police, Brown was walking with a companion, Dorian Johnson.
+The timeline is in dispute, but police later alleged that video surveillance from a liquor store showed the pair stealing cigarillos.
 A grand jury is taking evidence to decide whether to indict the officer, Darren Wilson, while US Attorney General Eric Holder has ordered a federal autopsy on Brown and pledged a federal investigation of the shooting.

 Lightsey: Like people around the world, I had been watching events unfold there since the day of Michael Brown’s killing.
 I was following the crisis through every medium I could access: television, Twitter, Facebook, and some live-stream broadcasts, which I found the most helpful.
 I was up most nights since the protest began until early morning hours.
 On August 17th, I saw a church gathering [at which] some strategies for addressing the needs of the community were announced and thought to myself, “OK.
 There seem to be some steps towards a just resolution being negotiated.
 Good.”
 And for the first night in many nights, I went to sleep early.
 When I woke up the next morning and saw that the police used tear gas again and that the governor was deploying the National Guard, that was it.
 I knew, as a black woman, as ordained clergy, and as a public theologian, I needed to go to Ferguson.